freenandes/prez/list/docs_design.md

 <!--
 ...Where each part goes.

-It would be a lot of work, from my lazy handyman POV.
+- Doors one sided

-I also made all the doors one sided.
+- All either left or right

-When i was about to install them, i couldn't.
+- Had to unscrew everything

-They were all either left or right doors, don't remember.
+- Door ugly

-I had to unscrew everything, leaving the door a little big ugly, chipped from the inside.
+  - Chipped inside
 -->

 ---